 Abstract

 This paper summarizes a multi-state, multi-year study assessing the potential for local agriculture in northern New England.
-While largely rural, this region’s agricultural sector differs greatly from the rest of the U.S., and demand for locally produced food has been increasing.
+While largely rural, this region’s agricultural sector differs greatly from the rest of the United States, and demand for locally produced food has been increasing.
 To assess this unique economic landscape, researchers and Cooperative Extension at the Universities of Maine, New Hampshire, and Vermont investigated four key areas: (1) local food capacities, (2) constraints to agricultural expansion, (3) consumer preferences for local and organic produce, and (4) the role of intermediaries as alternative local food outlets.
 The project included input from local farmers, Extension members, restaurants, and the general public.
 We present the four research areas in a sequential, overlapping fashion.
 The timing of our research was such that each step in the process informed the next and can be used as a template for assessing a region’s potential for local agricultural production.

-Acknowledgements
+Acknowledgments

 This research was supported by the National Institutes for Food and Agriculture (NIFA), U.S. Department of Agriculture, and by the New Hampshire Agricultural Experiment Station under Multistate Project 1749.
 This is Scientific Contribution Number 2746.
 The authors wish to thank Nada Haddad, Richard Kersbergen, and the participants in our focus groups and surveys for valuable information and assistance.
 Finally, we thank the anonymous reviewers for valuable suggestions.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture.